Inventory Turns as Decisive Competitive Edge

 Reducing Patient Falls Through Constraints Management and HRO: A Path to Sustainable and Scalable Improvement

-Speaker Bio Dr. Baha Inozu is the cofounder and CEO of Sharp Focus, Inc., and a faculty member at the University of Southern California.
+Dr. Baha Inozu is the cofounder and CEO of Sharp Focus, Inc., and a faculty member at the University of Southern California.
 He has collaborated with more than forty organizations to improve performance and reliability across a range of sectors.
 Internationally recognized for his expertise in system reliability and performance improvement, Dr. Inozu specializes in integrating leading methodologies to achieve high-impact outcomes.
 He currently supports the SafeMTS project as a Subject Matter Expert and contributes to the Shipyard Infrastructure Optimization Program (SIOP) for the U.S. Navy.

 His research centers on identifying and applying best practices from high-risk industries to advance safety and reliability.
 He is the co-author of High Reliability for a Highly Unreliable World.
 Previously, he served as CEO of NOVACES and as Chairman of the School of Naval Architecture and Marine Engineering at the University of New Orleans.